ArmyOfCrypto/smart_contracts/README.md

 # AOC tokens

-This repository has the ORC tokens used by Army of Crypto.
+This repository contains the ORC NFT templates used by Army of Crypto.